What’s so “critical” about Salesforce Critical Updates?

 For more information about upcoming Critical Updates, you can review our convenient list with links to the related Salesforce documentation or navigate to Setup in Salesforce and select the Release Updates (Beta) option in the Setup menu.
 Alternatively, you can search for Critical Updates in the Setup search bar for the classic view.

-For more information about getting more out of your Salesforce org or to schedule a demo of Provar, please connect with us here.
+For more information about more out of your Salesforce org or to schedule a demo of Provar, please connect with us here.